thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 };
 ```

-OK.
-So now we have something nice.
-We now have a way to figure out the context of execution of our extension.
+OK, now we have something nice.
+We can figure out the context of execution of our extension.
 It is about time to figure it out visually.

 ## Changing The `browserAction` Icon